All Episodes

 There's nothing happening here.

-We're a civilian death toll is rising.
+A civilian death toll is rising.

-Qaddafi's hanging in.
+Gaddafi's hanging in.

-The Italian foreign minister Franco Frattini told a parliamentary committee meeting, we have seen the effects of the crisis and therefore also of NATO action, not only in eastern and southwestern regions, but also in Tripoli.
+The Italian foreign minister Franco Fartini told a parliamentary committee meeting, we have seen the effects of the crisis and therefore also of NATO action, not only in eastern and southwestern regions, but also in Tripoli.

 I believe an immediate humanitarian suspension of hostilities is required in order to create effective humanitarian corridors.

-The dramatic errors that hit civilians, which is clearly not an objective of the NATO mission, Well, imagine, folks, the liberals running NATO, the liberals running the U.S. military, demanding, as they always do, these surgical strikes when they're not in power, demanding it no civilian injuries or deaths ever occur.
+Well, imagine, folks, the liberals running NATO, the liberals running the U.S. military, demanding, as they always do, these surgical strikes when they're not in power, demanding it.

 And it's happening in droves.